MichalOpoka/ecfr/cfr/title-31-Money-Finance-Treasury/subtitle-A-Office-Secretary-Treasury/part-19-Governmentwide-Debarment-Suspension-Nonprocurement/subpart-G-Suspension/section-19.715.md

 (e) That your suspension is for a temporary period pending the completion of an investigation or resulting legal or debarment proceedings;

-(f) Of the applicable provisions of this subpart, Subpart F of this part, and any other Department of the Treasury procedures governing suspension decision making; and
+(f) Of the applicable provisions of this subpart, subpart F of this part, and any other Department of the Treasury procedures governing suspension decision making; and

 (g) Of the governmentwide effect of your suspension from procurement and nonprocurement programs and activities.